 Wiring ducts are an important and effective necessity in any home, work or industrial space.
-While protecting wires from external forces, wire ducts and troughs also neatly bundle cables for a clean and organized environment.
+While protecting wires from external forces, cable ducts and troughs also neatly bundle cables for a clean and organized environment.
 They provide a unique and professional solution for cabinets and control panels, varying in size and material to meet an array of prerequisites.
 Whether you need to organize wires in a home office or keep a factory's cables in order, wiring and cable ducts are the most practical and efficient answer.

 What sort of wiring duct will I need?

 This really depends on where you will need the wiring duct and what sort of wires or cables you have.
-Wire and cable ducts can be manufactured in PVC or Noryl material, and can be structured as open slot, narrow slot, closed slot and solid wall.
+Wire and cable ducts can be manufactured in PVC or Noryl material and can be structured as open slot, narrow slot, closed slot, and solid wall.

 Which wiring duct structure should I be purchasing?

 An open slot wire duct contains wider and roomier spaces for cables to slide through.
 They are most effective to use when dealing with thicker wires or when you require easier access for pulling and routing cables.
 With a slide-on lid cover and removable fingers, this is a very customizable structure that allows you to increase space to suit your wire trough needs.